puppeteer/puppeteer/docs/api.md

 #### dialog.accept([promptText])
 - `promptText` <[string]> A text to enter in prompt.
 Does not cause any effects if the dialog's `type` is not prompt.
-- returns: <[Promise]> Promise which resolves when the dialog has being accepted.
+- returns: <[Promise]> Promise which resolves when the dialog has been accepted.

 #### dialog.defaultValue()
 - returns: <[string]> If dialog is prompt, returns default prompt value.
 Otherwise, returns empty string.

 #### dialog.dismiss()
-- returns: <[Promise]> Promise which resolves when the dialog has being dismissed.
+- returns: <[Promise]> Promise which resolves when the dialog has been dismissed.

 #### dialog.message()
 - returns: <[string]> A message displayed in the dialog.